stanley-1/tp/docs/DeveloperGuide.md

 ### Adding a contact

-While SociaLite is running, try out the following test cases in sequence.
+While SociaLite is running, try out the following test cases in sequence:

 1. Enter `add n/aa p/12345678` in the command box.